xipki/xipki/README.md

 1. Unpack tomcat to a new folder.
 2. Install protocol gateway as described in the `xipki-install/xipki-gateway/README.md` file.

+## Install HSM Proxy Server

+1. Unpack tomcat to a new folder
+2. Install CA as described in the `xipki-install/xipki-hsmproxy/README.md` file.

 ## Install Management Command Line Interface
    void